Ariel Castro kidnappings: Michelle Knight

 Michelle Knight (born April 23, 1981) disappeared on August 23, 2002, after leaving a cousin's house.
 She was 21 years old at the time.
 On the day of her disappearance, she was scheduled to appear in court for a child custody case involving her son Joey, who was in the custody of the state.

 Following Knight's rescue, police acknowledged that limited resources had been spent on investigating her disappearance, in part because she was an adult.
 Authorities believed that she had run away voluntarily due to anger over losing custody of her son.
 According to Cleveland Deputy Police Chief Ed Tomba, she was "the focus of very few tips".
-Some criticized her subsequent removal from the National Crime Information Center database fifteen months after she disappeared, which made her largely unknown prior to her rescue.
+She was removed from the National Crime Information Center database in November 2003, fifteen months after she disappeared, which made her largely unknown prior to her rescue; the FBI's decision to remove her record was heavily criticized.
 The Cleveland Division of Police (CDP) and the Federal Bureau of Investigation (FBI) maintain that her inclusion or exclusion had no bearing on her rescue.